edamla/damlapublishing/_books/2021-09-01-the-grumpy-kid.md

 # For adding excerpt add <!--more--> and break the line
 ---
-Bravery always wanted to be a “normal” kid just like other kids.
+Cesur always wanted to be a “normal” kid just like other kids.
 But something went wrong when her mother gave birth to him.
 He was the only one who was born with a grumpy face and he was afraid of everything around himself!
 I guess these aren’t really huge